L. E. Modesitt Jr.

-L. E. (Leland Exton) Modesitt Jr. (/ˈmɒdᵻsɪt/; born 1943) is an American science fiction and fantasy author who has written over 80 novels.
+Leland Exton Modesitt Jr. (/ˈmɒdᵻsɪt/; born 1943) is an American science fiction and fantasy author who has written over 80 novels.
 He is best known for the fantasy series The Saga of Recluce.
 By 2015, the 18 novels in the Recluce series had sold nearly three million copies.
 By 2025, there were 25 Recluce novels.

 In addition to his novels, Modesitt has published technical studies and articles, columns, poetry, and a number of science fiction stories.
 His first short story, "The Great American Economy", was published in 1973 in Analog Science Fiction and Science Fact.
 In 2008, he published his first collection of short stories, Viewpoints Critical: Selected Stories (Tor Books, 2008).

 Modesitt was the Writer Guest of Honor at Balticon 58, held from May 24 to 27, 2024.

 Early life

 Modesitt was born in Denver, Colorado.
 He graduated from Williams College in Massachusetts and lived in Washington, D.C. for almost 20 years while working as a political writer.

 He has worked as a Navy pilot, lifeguard, delivery boy, unpaid radio disc jockey, real estate agent, market research analyst, director of research for a political campaign, legislative assistant for a Congressman, staff director for another, Director of Legislation and Congressional Relations for the United States Environmental Protection Agency, a consultant on environmental, regulatory, and communications issues, and a college lecturer and writer in residence.